Precast provides the backbone of the Seattle waterfront while putting in place the path to local wildlife restoration.

 LJ Godsey, Engineer for Mortenson-Manson, A JV

-The Elliott Bay Seawall Project will be a success because it addresses a multi-pronged need for the city and its inhabitants: a pedestrian walkway, wildlife tunnel, and supporting wall.
+The Elliott Bay Seawall Project was a success because it addressed the multi-pronged need for the city and its inhabitants: a pedestrian walkway, wildlife tunnel, and supporting wall.
 Oldcastle Precast contributed to the project’s success by:

 - Using cutting edge design – just like the high-profile project itself – in the implementation of the Z-segments